EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 - One just need to add quarto markdown files.
 GitHub CI will build docker containers, render quarto docuemnts, and deploys the website to GitHub Pages within its CI.
 - Code execution environment container can be downloaded from dockerhub
 - Repository complies with [Jupyter Binder](https://jupyter.org/binder) enabling interactive Jupyter lab sessions in the exact environment of the repository

+## STAC catalogs for Zarr datasets

+We added a staging out procedure that uploads the result data with its own STAC catalog as static JSON files as recommended by [OGC Best Practice for Earth Observation Application Package](https://docs.ogc.org/bp/20-089r1.html#toc27).
+However, STAC catalogs were designed to solve a problem that exists with GeoTIF but not with Zarr, i.e. having different file structures and ways to declare spatiotemporal dimensions.
+A Zarr dataset is more similar to a STAC catalog that it is to an STAC asset or item [(Pangeo 2023)](https://discourse.pangeo.io/t/metadata-duplication-on-stac-zarr-collections/3193).
+STAC for Zarr is still useful to provide a unified API for spatiotemporal querying.
+Previous efforts have created relevant STAC extensions, e.g. [xarray-assets](https://github.com/stac-extensions/xarray-assets/) and [datacube](https://github.com/stac-extensions/datacube).
+We are currently re-evaluating our current STAC implementation for the result data cubes if those extensions are implemented correctly.
+In addition, one needs to re-project the tile bounding box from Equi7Grid projection back to WGS84 as required by the GeoJSON standard.
+We added code in the stage out step of the workflow considering all 7 possible projections (one per continent, EPSG:27701 to EPSG:27707) using the STAC extension [projection](https://github.com/stac-extensions/projection).

 # Financial Report